Skyline969/rSaskatoonCOVIDInfographic/README.md

 Installation is as simple as installing the dependencies and placing the files in this project in the same directory somewhere on your webserver.
 No configuration necessary.

 ## Usage
 Once properly installed, all you should need to do is call infographic.php in your web browser.
+One optional argument is supported - size.
+This can be medium, small, or tiny to shrink the image.
+Any other value (or not specifying a size whatsoever) will result in the full-size image being generated.

 NOTE: The script looks for information for today, if the government has not yet released today's numbers values will instead read "N/A".
 If this happens to you, simply wait until the government releases numbers for today.

 ## Donations
 If you like this infographic, feel free to buy me a beer.
 Donations are never mandatory or even expected but are always appreciated.